NeuroDataDesign/brainlit/README.md

 ## Installation

 ### Operating Systems
-Brainlit is compatible with iOS, Windows, and Unix systems.
+Brainlit is compatible with Mac, Windows, and Unix systems.

 #### Windows Linux Subsystem 2
 For Windows 10 users that prefer Linux functionality without the speed sacrifice of a VM, Brainlit can be installed and run on WSL2.
 See installation walkthrough [here.](docs/WSL2-install-instructions.md)